ceedee666/simple-iot-stack/README.md

    1. The final step is to create the username and password for the Mosquitto MQTT broker.
       This username and password need to be added to the `environment.env` file.
+      These values are used by [Telegraf](https://github.com/influxdata/telegraf)
+      to authenticate with the broker.
-      Additionally, the values need to be added to the `mosquitto.passwd` file.
+      Additionally, the values need to be added to the `passwd` file in the `mosquitto` container.

       A possible username is `mosquitto`.
 A secure password can be generated using a password manager.
 The resulting lines in the `environment.env` should look similar to the excerpt below.